 52 Days, 8,000 Miles, Eight Fascinating Countries

-Every year, around the beginning of summer, an intrepid crew of riders take part in Motolombia’s Trans Amazonian Challenge.
+Once every few years, around the beginning of summer, an intrepid crew of riders take part in MotoDreamer’s Trans Amazonian Challenge.
 This expertly guided and fully supported tour takes in eight countries in 52 Days, from the coffee-covered hills of Colombia’s evergreen Andean lowlands to the towering snow peaks of Peru and Ecuador to the mysterious ‘Three Guianas’ on the northern Atlantic Coast to the pink dolphin-inhabited Amazonian waterways of Brazil and the towering tropical falls of Venezuela.

 Forty-two of these days will involve riding, almost entirely on some of the most epic motorcycling roads on the planet.